How to Buy Deliveroo Shares UK – Invest with 0% Fees Today!

 Step 3: Open a Brokerage Account and Make a Deposit

 Once you have researched the ins and outs of Deliveroo and decided that you want to process with an investment – it’s then time to open a brokerage account.
-As we covered earlier, eToro is the best stock trading platform in the UK to buy shares – as you won’t pay any commission, dealing fees, or stamp duty tax when you buy the best shares.
+As we covered earlier, there are popular stock tradings platform in the UK where people can buy shares.

-As such, the guidelines below show you how to open an account and deposit funds at top-rated broker eToro.
+As such, the guidelines below show you how to open an account and deposit funds.

-- So, head over to the eToro website and click on the ‘Join Now’ button.
+- So, head over to the website and click on the ‘Join Now’ button.

 - You will then be taken through the registration process and asked to enter your personal information and contact details.